 Day 1 – 2: Panama City Itinerary

 Begin your trip by flying into and spending the first two days in Panama City, Panama.
-Panama City is a large modern metropolis filled with futuristic skyscrapers, a historic core with colorful Colonial buildings, great restaurants, exciting nightlife, and friendly people.
+Panama City is a large modern metropolis filled with futuristic skyscrapers, a historic core with colorful, Spanish colonial buildings, great restaurants, exciting nightlife, and friendly people.
 In these first 2 days, you’ll get to explore the best of the city and of course, visit the monumental Panama Canal.

 How to See the Panama Canal

 Entry to the visitor center to see the Panama Canal costs between $10 – $20 per ticket.
 A tour guide is usually not necessary as the visitor’s center is very informative, as is the Panama Canal Museum in the Casco Viejo neighborhood of Panama City.
-The best time to visit the Panama Canal is when there is the most transit, so try to plan to be there when the Canal is at its busiest, usually between 9:00 am to 11:00 am or between 2:00-3:00.
+The best time to visit the Panama Canal is when there is the most transit, so try to plan to be there when the Canal is at its busiest, usually between 9:00 am to 11:00 am or between 2:00-4:00.
 Transit times vary daily, so make sure to check the transit schedule on the visitor’s center website to time your visit accordingly.
-For more precise times, you can also check the maritime transit schedule here.
+For more precise times and types of vessels, you can also check the maritime transit schedule here.

 An ideal day in Casco Viejo would go a little something like this: